 Supported Independent Living Support

 Supported Independent Living (SIL) is a form of NDIS support designed for people who need help or supervision with daily tasks to live as independently as possible.
 This support can be provided in a shared or individual living arrangement.
+While SIL doesn’t pay for rent, it covers support services that make independent living possible.
 Key aspects include:

-It’s best to consult the NDIS website or contact a local NDIS provider for detailed information.
+It’s best to consult the NDIS website or contact a local NDIS provider for detailed information on how SIL can support independent living without directly helping to pay for rent.

 Navigating NDIS for Housing Support